Golf Strategy Optimization and the "Drive for show, putt for dough" adage: The optimization model

 We can go one step further and find the optimal strategy by building an absorbing Markov decision process (an SSP in fact) by simply adding all the possible sets of actions available in a given state to the Markov chain described above.
-That is, in this SSP model, the states are still the positions on the hole (again the pixels), the actions are the triplets (state, targeted distance, direction), the (empirical) transition matrix and the costs are computed as explained above for the Markov chain model. { We have restricted the set of possible directions to an angle (in radian) in $\{ 0,\frac{2\pi}{180}, \ldots , 179 \cdot \frac{2\pi}{180} \}$ (with this discretization, the player has an aiming precision of at least $\approx$ 1.75m at a distance of 100m), and the targeted distance from the "Trackman\textsuperscript{\texttrademark}profiles" is restricted to multiples of 100 inches ($\approx$ 2.5m) as discussed earlier).}
+That is, in this SSP model, the states are still the positions on the hole (again the pixels), the actions are the triplets (state, targeted distance, direction), the (empirical) transition matrix and the costs are computed as explained above for the Markov chain model. { We have restricted the set of possible directions to an angle (in radian) in $\{ 0,\frac{2\pi}{180}, \ldots , 179 \cdot \frac{2\pi}{180} \}$ (with this discretization, the player has an aiming precision of at least $\approx$ 1.75m at a distance of 100m), and the targeted distance from the TrackMan profiles is restricted to multiples of 2.5m as discussed earlier).}

-We ensured in our 2D representations of the hole that only locations from where the target could be reached were kept (for instance, no rough surrounded by trees or out-of-bounds only: in such case, we would redefine the corresponding zone as a tree area or as an out-of-bounds area), and hence our models are well-defined instances of SSP.
+In our 2D representations of the hole, we ensured that only locations where the target could be reached were kept (for instance, no rough surrounded by trees or out-of-bounds only: in such case, we would redefine the corresponding zone as a tree area or as an out-of-bounds area), and hence our models are well-defined instances of SSP.